nagyist/tao-user-guide/src/interactions/text-entry-interaction.md

 **Step 4:** Click anywhere outside of the Work Space.
 This will produce in the Properties Panel a check box that can be set if the interaction is to be time dependent (completed within a certain interval) by the test-taker.
 Check if this is the case.

 Time dependence is useful for limiting the time in which a test-taker has to get through interactions within the examination.
-This will be covered in greater detail in Deliveries.
+[This will be covered in greater detail in Test Settings][i_0045].

 <div class="hidden-video">
 [![Text Entry Step 5](http://img.youtube.com/vi/zxitkKbixnk/0.jpg)](http://www.youtube.com/watch?v=zxitkKbixnk)